-Our portfolio of PT MBS is typically comprised of adjustable-rate MBS, fixed-rate MBS and hybrid adjustable-rate MBS.
-We generally seek to acquire low duration assets that offer high levels of protection from mortgage prepayments provided that they are reasonably priced by the market.
-The stated contractual final maturity of the mortgage loans underlying our portfolio of PT MBS generally ranges up to 30 years.
+Our portfolio of PT MBS is typically comprised of adjustable-rateMBS, fixed-rateMBS and hybridadjustable-rateMBS.
+We seel generally relow duration assets that offer high levels of protection from mortgage prepayments provided that they are reasonably priced by the market.
+The stated contractual final maturity of the mortgage loans underlying our portfolio of PT MBS generally to BP sears.
 However, the effect of prepayments of the underlying mortgage loans tends to shorten the resulting cash flows from our investments substantially.
-Prepayments occur for various reasons, including refinancing of underlying mortgages, loan payoffs in connection with home sales, and borrowers paying more than their scheduled loan payments, which accelerates the amortization of the loans.
+Prepayments occur for various reasons, including refinancing of underlying mortgages, loan payoffs in connection with home sales, and borrowers paying more than their scheduled loan payments, which accelerates the amortization of thens.

-The duration of our IO and IIO portfolio will vary greatly depending on the structural features of the securities.
-While prepayment activity will always affect the cash flows associated with the securities, the interest only nature of IO's may cause their durations to become extremely negative when prepayments are high, and less negative when prepayments are low.
-Prepayments affect the duration of IIO's similarly, but the floating rate nature of the coupon of IIOs (which is inversely related to the level of one month LIBOR) causes their price movements - and model duration - to be affected by changes in both prepayments and one month LIBOR - both current and anticipated levels.
-As a result, the duration of IIO securities will also vary greatly.
+The duration of our IO and IIO portfoliowill vary greatly depending on the structural features of the securities.
+While active payments are flows associated with the securities, the interest only nature of IO's may cause their durations to become ly negative when prepayments are high, and less negative when prepayments are low.
+Prepayments affect the duration of IIO's acuses their missements - and model duration - to be affected by changes in both prepayments and one month LIBOR - both current and with a result, the duration of IIO securities will also vary greatly.